State terrorism: History

 Later examples of state terrorism include the police state measures employed by the Soviet Union beginning in the 1930s, and by Germany's Nazi regime in the 1930s and 1940s.
 According to Igor Primoratz, "Both [the Nazis and the Soviets] sought to impose total political control on society.
 Such a radical aim could be pursued only by a similarly radical method: by terrorism directed by an extremely powerful political police at an atomized and defenseless population.
 Its success was due largely to its arbitrary character—to the unpredictability of its choice of victims.
 In both countries, the regime first suppressed all opposition; when it no longer had any opposition to speak of, political police took to persecuting 'potential' and 'objective opponents'.
 In the Soviet Union, it was eventually unleashed on victims chosen at random."

 Military actions primarily directed against non-combatant targets have also been referred to as state terrorism.
 For example, the bombing of Guernica has been called an act of terrorism.
 Other examples of state terrorism may include the World War II bombings of Pearl Harbor, London, Dresden, Chongqing, and Hiroshima.

 An act of sabotage, sometimes regarded as an act of terrorism, was the peacetime sinking of the Rainbow Warrior, a ship owned by Greenpeace, which occurred while in port at Auckland, New Zealand on July 10, 1985.
 The bomb detonation killed Fernando Pereira, a Dutch photographer.
 The organisation who committed the attack, the Directorate-General for External Security (DSGE), is a branch of France's intelligence services.
 The agents responsible pleaded guilty to manslaughter as part of a plea deal and were sentenced to ten years in prison, but were secretly released early to France under an agreement between the two countries' governments.

-During the Troubles, an ethno-nationalist conflict in Northern Ireland from the 1960's to the 1990's, the Military Reaction Force (MRF), a counterinsurgency unit of the British Intelligence Corps, was tasked with tracking down members of the Irish Republican Army (IRA).
+During the Troubles, an ethno-nationalist conflict in Northern Ireland from the 1960s to the 1990s, the Military Reaction Force (MRF), a counterinsurgency unit of the British Intelligence Corps, was tasked with tracking down members of the Irish Republican Army (IRA).
 During the period when it was active, the MRF was involved in the killings of Catholic civilians in Northern Ireland.

 In November 2013, a BBC Panorama documentary was aired about the MRF.
 It drew on information from seven former members, as well as a number of other sources.
 Soldier H said: "We operated initially with them thinking that we were the UVF."
 Soldier F added: "We wanted to cause confusion."
 In June 1972, he was succeeded as commander by Captain James 'Hamish' McGregor.

 In June 2014, in the wake of the Panorama programme, the Police Service of Northern Ireland (PSNI) opened an investigation into the matter.
 In an earlier review of the programme, the position of the PSNI was that none of the statements by soldiers in the programme could be taken as an admission of criminality.